 This is a relic of the past when steam engines were at their peak.
 You don’t see trains like this anymore because obviously there have been massive advances in transport.

 So if you want to know how these worked, this museum is the place for you.
 It’s a museum where you can smell, watch, and touch to see how everything works.
 It’s kid-friendly, so you can take the whole family there!

 This historical museum is housed in the Academy building of Leiden University.
 Its collection is linked to this building and the history of Leiden University, where it has a plethora of items to browse through.
 The rich history of the university and student life is displayed for everyone to enjoy.

 Ever wondered how the human body works?
-Or want to get your kids interested in biology, to give them a gentle nudge towards the natural sciences?
+Or want to get your kids interested in biology, or give them a gentle nudge towards the natural sciences?
 Then the CORPUS Experience might just be the perfect place for you.
 You can take a “journey through the human body” in just 55 minutes, with a guided audio tour which is available in eight languages.